 Anyway, for those of us who earn under £100,000, we receive a tax-free Personal Allowance of £11,500 annually.
 That means the majority of us don’t pay any Income Tax on the first £11,500 that we earn each year.
 Once we pass that figure, we pay 20% tax on any earnings above that amount.
 Then, for those lucky few that earn beyond £45,000, they will have to pay 40%.

 But the Personal Allowance isn’t the only way to avoid paying tax.
 Another way is by using your Marriage Allowance.

 In 2015, the Marriage Allowance (also known as the married couple’s allowance) was introduced.
-This meant that a spouse or civil partner could transfer 10% (now worth £1150) of their unused Personal Allowance to their spouse.
+This meant that a spouse or civil partner could transfer 10% (For 2020/2021 worth £1250) of their unused Personal Allowance to their spouse.